vicetrice/CppJsonParser/README.md

 it's not strict to use g++, can change for you favorite compiler.

+You can also use the header `JSON.hpp` in `single_include` folder to compile your project without compiling directly the other .cpp of the project.

 ### Example Usage

 The example below demonstrates how to use the `JSON` class to parse a JSON file and access its contents.